 Moving back east in 1975 to go to college, he began learning Appalachian old-time fiddle music (on the flute) at Maurice's Sunday sessions in Cambridge, Mass., along with many other beginning musicians who have since become well-known in the traditional music and dance scene.
 After two years, when busking in Harvard Square began to occupy more time than his studies, he dropped out and moved to the San Francisco Bay Area, where he still resides.

 Inspired by a gospel choir workshop he attended in 1995, Daniel began to teach choral arrangements at dance and music festivals.
-The response to his workshops was extraordinary, and in 1999, he founded an ongoing community choir, the World Harmony Chorus, under the auspices of the Community School of Music and Arts in Mountain View, CA. Drawing on vocal repertoire from all over the world, he works with vocalists at all levels of ability and experience to create music that is fun and exhilarating both to sing and to hear.
-He currently holds chorus rehearsals in both Mountain View and Berkeley, and new members are always welcome.
+The response to his workshops was extraordinary, and in 1999, he founded an ongoing community choir, the World Harmony Chorus, under the auspices of the Community School of Music and Arts in Mountain View, CA and the non-profit corporation he started, Instant Harmony.
+Drawing on vocal repertoire from all over the world, he works with vocalists at all levels of ability and experience to create music that is fun and exhilarating both to sing and to hear.
+He currently holds chorus rehearsals in Mountain View and Santa Cruz, with a branch chorus in Oakland, and new members are always welcome.

-Daniel has appeared at music and dance festivals throughout the United States, and has been an instructor at the Augusta Heritage Festival, Puget Sound Guitar Workshop, Lark In The Morning, Pinewoods Music and Dance Camp, and the Festival of American Fiddle Tunes.
+Daniel has appeared at music and dance festivals throughout the United States, and has been an instructor at the Augusta Heritage Festival, Puget Sound Guitar Workshop, Lark in the Morning, Pinewoods Music and Dance Camp, the Swannanoah Gathering, Rocky Mountain Fiddle Camp, and the Festival of American Fiddle Tunes.
 He has performed abroad in the former Soviet Union and at the Shetland Isles Folk Festival.

 In addition to performing contra, square, and swing dance music, Daniel gives private lessons on the flute and piano, and teaches french dance, body rhythm, and choir workshops at music and dance festivals around the country.
 He was the Program Director for eight very successful years of "Sierra Swing", a summer dance week, and was co-host of What's for Dinner? a radio talk show concerned with food and cooking.
-Daniel lives in Mountain View, CA, where he hosts an ongoing series of acoustic music concerts at his home.Contact: Daniel@HillbilliesFromMars.com (650) 947-9669
+Daniel lives in Santa Cruz CA, where he hosts an ongoing series of acoustic music concerts at his home.Contact: Daniel@HillbilliesFromMars.com (650) 517-3972

 Musical Influences:Paul Simon, Randy Newman, Mose Allison, Al Jolson, George Gershwin, Pentangle, Steeleye Span, Loggins & Messina, Yes ('Fragile'), Jim Kweskin, Dan Hicks, Beatles, Rolling Stones, Jefferson Airplane, Steel Pulse, Ruben Blades, David Byrne, Jan Johansson, Dewey Balfa, La Bottine Souriante, Keith Terry, Terence Kelly, and a whole lot of French, African, Cuban, and South American music.